ETIMC/Report/typst/sections/Discussion.typ

 = Discussion
-Despite developing a functional prototype that enabled testing with the target group, several aspects of the project could have been improved to gain a more accurate understanding of the product's potential to foster engagement and musical interest within this group (Requirement 11, @table:usabilityRequirements).
+Despite developing a functional prototype that enabled testing with the target group, several aspects of the project could have been improved to gain a more accurate understanding of the product's potential to foster engagement and musical interest within the target group (Requirement 11, @table:usabilityRequirements).

 During development, minor issues emerged, such as the selected display's long loading time when rendering new images.
 This delay temporarily disabled the rest of the Controller's functionality.
 Opting for a different display could have mitigated this problem and contributed to a smoother Plug'N'Play experience (Requirement 6, @table:usabilityRequirements & Requirement 8,  @table:technicalRequirements).
 Additionally, some hardware features remained underdeveloped; for example, the automatic NFC card detection.
 This functionality could have freed all buttons on the Controller to focus exclusively on sound interaction making the product more intuitive (Requirement 4,  @table:usabilityRequirements).